 Solar Pool heating: $5.00 per estimated therm displaced

-There are a number of benefits to home solar energy.
-You can qualify for tax benefits, reduce emissions, and save money.
-With the right storage equipment, solar panels can also offer you additional energy security and offer some protection from power outages.
+There are many advantages of home solar energy.
+You can save money, raise your property values, and reduce emissions.
+With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.

-It depends on your home's location and what type of panels you're installing.
+It depends on where you live and what type of panels you're installing.
 Since there's a moderate amount of snowfall in Fontana, your best time to get solar is in the spring and fall.